yandex-cloud/docs/en/_tutorials/windows/mssql-alwayson.md

 #### Create a VM for Active Directory {#create-ad-controller}

-Create a VM to install Active Directory:
+Create a VM with [Windows Server 2019 Datacenter](/marketplace/products/yc/windows-server-2019-datacenter) from {{ marketplace-name }} to install Active Directory:

 {% list tabs %}